benjamin-ackerman/R_products_tutorial/README.md

 ----------

-### 1) R package
+## Create an R package

-First, we will build an R package that creates a barplot of the top-ranked candies using `ggplot2`.
+First, we will build an R package that creates a barplot of the top-ranked candies using `ggplot2` and push it to GitHub.

-#### Create a new R project in RStudio
+#### 1. Create a new R project in RStudio
-First, let's create a new local folder with an R package project:
+Let's start by creating a new local folder with an R package project:
 1) Open RStudio and select "New R Project" in the drop down menu in the top right corner of the window
 2) Select "New Directory"
 3) Select "R Package"